buraksaiyan/inzone-legals/PRIVACY_POLICY.md

 - **Leaderboard data** – Your position relative to other users (username only, no personal data shared)

 ### 1.5 Subscription Information
-- **Subscription tier** – Whether you are on a free or premium plan (e.g., monthly_focus, monthly_full, lifetime_ad_free)
+- Subscription tier – Whether you are on a free or premium plan (e.g., Free, Monthly Focus, Monthly Premium, Founders Edition)
-- **Subscription status** – Active/inactive status and expiration dates
+- Subscription status – Active/inactive status and expiration dates
-- **Payment information** – Handled entirely by the Google Play Store or Apple App Store.
+- Payment information – Handled entirely by the Google Play Store or Apple App Store.
 We never see or store your payment card details.

 ### 1.6 Device Permissions
 The App requests the following permissions: